tomahim/simple-web-chat-nodejs-socketio-angularjs/README.md

-# Simple Web Chat with node.js, socket.io and Angular.js
+# Real time Chat with socket.io, node.js and Angular.js

 Tutorial for building this web chat coming soon at http://www.tomarea.com/